bradleybeddoes/stratus/README.md

 This process publishes a file to `kickstartserver/files/<mac>.ks`.
 Once the file has been served to a machine to complete its kickstart process the file is renamed `kickstartserver/files/<mac>.ks.served` so you can clean these up at some future time.

 Once the create machine process has completed it will appear in your Virtualbox management UI and you can manage it as normal.
+You want to use this to create a [Vagrant base box](http://docs.vagrantup.com/v2/virtualbox/boxes.html).

 Once again the script offers a number of options: